Logistic Regression and Poisson Regression

 Example: Predicting defaults (Default from ISLR2)

-• default (Y) is a binary variable (yes/no or 0/1)
+• default (Y) is a binary variable (yes/no as 1/0)

-• student (X_3) is a possible categorical predictor
+• student (X_3) is a categorical predictor

 Simple linear regression on Default data: